 Indeed, meat pie appeared in different versions across countless regions.
 However, you’ll be surprised to know how famous it is in New Zealand and Australian food culture.

 The meat pies here are as large as a hand, and the cultural filling includes minced or diced meat from cattle or poultry, onion, mushroom, and the essential gravy.
-However, you can also find various types of meat pie around the country; the most favorite addition is cheese.
+However, you can also find various types of meat pie around the country; the most favorite addition is cheese or curry chicken.

-In fact, about 25% of imported lambs of the United States were exported from Canterbury.
 There are multiple ways to enjoy delicious lamb in New Zealand, grilled, toasted, or even sandwiched.
-Setting up a lamb crown is also a premium version of this delicacy.

 11. Sausage Sizzle

 Sausage Sizzle is associated with either a fast meal for weekends or fundraising events.
-This highly affordable snack is simply made of white loaf bread slices and “sizzling” cheap sausages, with ketchup, mustard sauce, and fried onions as accompanies.
+This highly affordable snack is simply made of white loaf bread slices and “sizzling” cheap sausages cooked on a grill or barbecue.

 12. Kiwi Burger